 Inspect and test soil areas where toxicant was applied to determine the presence of any remaining termites before covering with subsequent construction.

 Reapply toxicant to areas where inspection or testing identifies the presence of termites.
 Use same toxicant as for original treatment.

 END OF SECTION

-USPS Mail Processing Facility Specification issued: 10/1/2021
+USPS MPF Specification Last Revised: 10/1/2022

-Last revised: 6/10/2011